Where is the court located?

 If the Defendant is found guilty the Judge will then impose sentence.
 Before sentencing, the Defendant will be given an opportunity to make a statement.
 The victim (if any) will be given an opportunity to make a victim impact statement.
 Any fine imposed is presumed due on the date sentence is imposed.

 Can I attend traffic school as a means of having my citation amended or to reduce the points on my driver's license?

 Generally, if the citation was not for a serious traffic violation (5 points or more) and you have not had an accident or other moving traffic violation in the past three years, you can attend traffic school in order to have the citation amended to a non-moving violation.
 If you complete the traffic school as directed and supply proof of the completion within the allotted time period to the court clerks office, neither the original nor the amended charge will be reported to the DMV.
 Traffic School is separate and apart from the court.
 You will be charged a fee to attend class.
-Click here for more information about attending traffic school.
+More information about attending traffic school is available.

 Can I make payments on my fine or must I pay the full amount?

 You can apply for a payment extension in order to satisfy your fine, however, you will be assessed an additional payment extension fee of 10% of the total amount owing, minimum $25 or maximum $100.

 Can I do Community Service rather than pay a fine?